A $52 million defamation verdict against D. E. Shaw — and the schemes it exposed.

-Financial regulators have already determined that the scheme at issue was coercive and unlawful.
-In 2023, the U.S. Securities and Exchange charged D. E. Shaw with willfully violating federal securities laws by using the release-for-pay scheme and other contract provisions to impede employees from reporting violations and financial crimes to government regulators.
-D. E. Shaw, however, has refused to pay the compensation and continues to use its release-for-pay scheme more broadly to escape accountability for misconduct towards employees.
+In 2023, the U.S. Securities and Exchange Commission charged D. E. Shaw with willfully violating federal securities laws, finding that the firm had used this release-for-pay scheme and other contract provisions to impede employees from reporting misconduct to the government.

 Media Coverage